Puncture Vine

 ID Characteristics

-Stem: Combined with the leaves, this plant forms an eye-catching pattern of vegetation.
-Stems are reddish-brown, covered in small, white hairs, and branch off from their central axis, up to 2 m long.
-White Puncture Vine normally grows in dense mats, it may take a more upright form if it is competing for light.
+Stems: Green to reddish brown stems are covered in fine hairs.
+Puncture vine stems are branched and radiating from a central axis, up to 2 m long.
+While Puncture vine typically spreads laterally and grows in dense mats, it may take a more upright form if it is competing for light.

-Seeds: Are sharp-pointed and 2 – 6 mm long.
-Each seedpod consists of 5 sections that, at maturity, break into tack-like structures (burs) with sharp spines.
-Two to four seeds are found within each bur.
+Seeds: Each seedpod consists of 5 sections that, at maturity, break into tack-like structures (woody burs) with sharp spines.
+Each bur contains 2 – 4 seeds.

 Similar Species